barronbytes/Crash-Course-CS-Degree-Resources/README.md

-# Free Online CS Degree Resources
+# Crash Course CS Degree Resources
 Calling all self-taught aspiring software engineers!
 Many of us cannot turn back the clock and go back to school to pursue a bachelor's degree in computer science.
 C'est la vie.
 However, that doesn't mean we cannot learn CS topics on our own.
-For free!
+Often for pennies on the dollar!
 This page contains a curated list of open-source resources to master CS topics.
+I update this page as I make learning progress.

 ## About the Information Below